johndunstan/lswebhomework3/README.md

 ```

-My name is:
+My name is: John

-I like to:
+I like to: Spend time with my family, read, learn, be outdoors.

-I'm learning:
+I'm learning: Javascript and overall web basics.

 ```